YinHK-gameDev/unity-learn/art & graphics/sky/README.md

 #### 6 Sided skybox
-This **skybox Shader** generates a skybox from six separate Textures.
+This **skybox Shader** generates a skybox from **six separate Textures**.
 Each texture represents a view of the sky along a particular world axis.
 To illustrate this, think of the Scene as being inside a cube.
 Each Texture represents one of the interior faces of the cube and all six combine to create a seamless environment.

 #### Cubemap skybox
-This **skybox Shader** generates a skybox from a single Cubemap Asset.
-This **Cubemap** consists of six square Textures and represents the entire view of the sky from every direction.
+This **skybox Shader** generates a skybox from a **single Cubemap Asset**.
+This **Cubemap** consists of **six square Textures** and represents the entire view of the sky from **every direction**.

 #### Panoramic skybox